Area of a Square Calculator FAQs

 How do I calculate square area from the perimeter?

-Can I find the side, diagonal, or perimeter from the area of a square?
+Can I find the side, diagonal, or perimeter from the area?

 Yes.
-From the area, you can find the side with a = √A, the diagonal with d = √(2A), and the perimeter with P = 4√A.
+From the area, the side is a = sqrt(A), the diagonal is d = sqrt(2A), and the perimeter is P = 4sqrt(A).
+The calculator handles those reverse steps automatically.